B1ackF0X/Matrix/README.md

 # Matrix
-This is a simple Matrix class
+This is a simple Matrix class written in templates.